angusfong/characters-star_wars_or_avengers-/bibliography.md

 ### Language modeling
 * Character-Aware Neural Language Models [[paper](https://arxiv.org/pdf/1508.06615.pdf)]
-    + \emph{Highlight:} Word-level language models do not handle out-of-vocabulary (OOV) words, and their parameter count scales with the number of words.
+    + *Highlight:* Word-level language models do not handle out-of-vocabulary (OOV) words, and their parameter count scales with the number of words.
 Kim et. al. remove the need of a vocabulary by using purely character-level inputs.
 It uses a CNN combined with a highway layer to obtain word embeddings, which is fed into a standard LSTM language model.
 Model perplexity on various datasets, especially in morphologically rich languages, were on par with state-of-the-art despite using much less parameters.

 * Character-Level Language Modeling with Hierarchical Recurrent Neural Networks (2016) [[paper](https://arxiv.org/abs/1609.03777)]

-    + \emph{Highlight:} Hwang et. al. model language one letter at a time, but as informed by word-level contextual information.
+    + *Highlight:* Hwang et. al. model language one letter at a time, but as informed by word-level contextual information.
 To do this, "hierarchical RNN's" are introduced in which an LSTM with a slower clock (word) resets an LSTM with a faster clock (character), allowing a confluence of information between short-term details and long-range dependencies to optimally predict a character sequence.
 This results in a much reduced parameter count, while model perplexity remains competitive.
 Applications for automatic speech recognition are discussed.

 ### POS tagging
 * Learning Character-level Representations for Part-of-Speech Tagging (JMLR 2014) [[paper](http://proceedings.mlr.press/v32/santos14.pdf)]